 Thanks to a year of Spin cycling at the gym, I can more easily cycle the uphills – standing in the pedals for a surge to the top.
 I’m pleased at the progress.

 My 2020 rides have been with friends, and I’ve had different views depending on what sections of the trail we rode, where we stopped – and the weather.

 On every ride, I stopped to take a few photos.
 Then after the ride I sat down in my creative studio and painted some of those views.

 I did two paintings of the Boardwalk near Kate’s Fish Camp where we stopped for a water break.
-One painting is a watercolor and one is an acrylic.

 An armadillo foraging for food along the trail was the subject for two other paintings.

 We’re having gorgeous weather in Florida for cycling.

 The Hawthorne Trail was great riding.
 Some previously bumpy sections of the trail were repaved.
 On one ride, a park staffer was driving a truck with a large blower to remove leaves, small branches and Sweetgum balls from the trail for a safer ride.

 I’ve always enjoyed bike riding, from an early age when I received my first bicycle (not tricycle) for my 5th birthday.

 Through my teen years, I’ve enjoyed cycling with friends, exploring the neighborhood and eventually the whole city.